MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/organize-roles-and-teams.md

 ---
-title: Understand the personas and teams for data management and analytics in Azure
+title: Understand the roles and teams for data management and analytics in Azure
-description: Learn about the personas and teams for the data management and analytics scenario in Azure.
+description: Learn about the roles and teams for the data management and analytics scenario in Azure.
 author: abdale
 ms.author: hamoodaleem
 ms.date: 08/06/2021